Checking your modules or application graph

-Koin allows you to verify your configuration modules, avoiding to discover dependency injection issues at runtime.
+Koin allows you to verify your configuration modules, avoiding discovering dependency injection issues at runtime.

 function within a simple JUnit test.
 This will launch your modules and try to run each possible definition for you.